 In 2014, The Quarantined stayed busy playing shows at bigger local LA venues like the House of Blues-Sunset, Loaded, and Infusion Lounge at Universal Citywalk.
-Their song, Point the Finger, released by Lucent Records, was nominated by Pure M Magazine (Ireland) for Best International Act 2015.
+Their song, Point the Finger, released by Lucent Records, was nominated by Pure M Magazine (Ireland) for Best International Act in 2015.
 That year, Sean penned a poignant 8-part blog about the music industry and their challenge of "creating something from nothing", called Music in the Digital Era.
 They hired director John Rael to make their first music video for "Point the Finger", (edited by Alex).

 Kaspars left the drumming duties in 2016, and the band has been working with Serge Martinenko and Steven Neevs for Aversion to Normalcy.
 The band added Jeremy Hicks-Kachik (The Hushdown, Marco Minnemann) on guitar in 2017.